 On Oct.
 27, the attorneys and staff of the Frackville office of O’Connor Law put down their paperwork and turned over a green leaf when they embarked on an afternoon nature hike through Wolf Creek Waterfalls, outside of St. Clair.
 The falls is a prominent spot on Broad Mountain, one of two true mountains in Schuylkill County.

 The hike was led by “Porcupine Pat” McKinney, the Environmental Education Coordinator for the Schuylkill Conservation District.

 Attendees viewed colorful fall foliage, a Pennsylvania trademark, as well as unique plant life indigenous to the area including sweet fern, bluestem grass, and blueberry and huckleberry.
 As mentioned by Porcupine Pat, the site is a great habitat for bear, deer, and turkey.
 One of the more captivating views came from the top of the Wolf Creek Waterfalls, which was overflowing with water compliments of a few rain showers that recently passed through the county.

-We’d like to thank a client from East Stroudsburg, PA for providing us with the following positive feedback on his experience with Michael J. O’Connor & Associates: “You never really know what you’re going to get into when calling a law firm.
+We’d like to thank a client from East Stroudsburg, PA for providing us with the following positive feedback on his experience with O’Connor Law: “You never really know what you’re going to get into when calling a law firm.
 However, this firm went above and beyond and I will recommend your services to anyone that needs legal representation in your area.
 Thank you so much for your professionalism, care, and concern.”